"I have COVID! What should my kids and I take to reduce chances of severe illness and Long COVID?"

 Children: 400 to 600 mg daily have been used in children (see case series below).
 Lactyferrin Forte Defense is a flexible option for younger kids who cannot swallow pills.
 For babies and toddlers, another option is Jarrow Baby’s Big Support, but it is very expensive ~$42) with only 30 doses at 100 mg per dose.
 One could attempt mixing in an additional 250 mg from the capsule of Jarrow’s lactoferrin capsules.
 Another options is to simply mix Jarrow’s 400-500 mg with milk as done in a recent case series described below.
 Adding a few drops of lecithin may improve absorption further, as cited above.
 Ask your pediatrician if appropriate and cite this small case series that treated persistent post-COVID GI symptoms in a baby and 6-yr-old child with lactoferrin.
 The contents of lactoferrin capsules were emptied and dissolved into water or milk for the boy (600 mg) and the 11-month-old baby (400 mg).
 Course of treatment was 90 days.
 The boy’s GI symptoms completely resolved after 2 weeks on lactoferrin, while the baby’s symptoms improved “considerably” after just 1 week.
 Anecdotally, authors also reported that while the 6-yr-old was on lactoferrin, he and his family (mom, dad, & baby) were all infected with coronavirus again, but the boy was the only family member who did not experience any symptoms.

-Children: Unfortunately, Paxlovid is not authorized for use in children younger than 12 years old or weighing less than 40 kg (88 lbs).
+Children: Neither study described above included children.
+Furthermore, Paxlovid is not authorized for use in children younger than 12 years old or weighing less than 40 kg (88 lbs).

 HONORABLE MENTIONS: